shishune/conference-program-csc207/phase2/README.md

 #####Option [12] - (NEW FEATURE) Sign up for conference

 Allow attendees to sign up to conferences.
-Doing so will allow attendees to view events that they are attending
+Doing so will allow attendees to view events that they are attending.

 ##Design